Depositor Compensation Scheme

 What do I need to do to be covered by the Depositor Compensation Scheme?

 There's nothing you need to do.
-Once the Depositor Compensation Scheme comes into effect (on 1 July 2025), any money you have in DCS-protected accounts will be automatically protected, up to $100,000 per depositor, per deposit taker, in the unlikely event of a failure.
+Any money you have, or is held for you, in DCS-protected accounts is automatically protected up to $100,000 per depositor, per deposit taker, in the unlikely event of a failure.

 How can I find out more?